haiwera-silk-cd/magento-devdocs/guides/v2.0/test/integration/integration_test_execution.md

 ### Running only a custom testsuite

 PHPUnit offers several ways to only execute a subset of tests.
-For example, it is common to only execute a single testsuite from the `phpunit.xml` configuration.
+例如， it is common to only execute a single testsuite from the `phpunit.xml` configuration.

 ```bash
 cd dev/tests/integration